Oliver Morley on how to unlock the car of the future and the impact of pay restraint on DVLA

 The ambitious policy goal is intended to encourage drivers to use electric cars and vans, and while the proposal was broadly welcomed, it raised a number of questions.
 How would motorists respond to the use of battery power, and would the technology itself be ready for widespread adoption?
 Will the UK’s infrastructure – across roads, energy and vehicle production – be able to respond in time?

-Some of the answers lie, perhaps surprisingly, in the Driver and Vehicle Licensing Agency’s strategic plan, which sets out the agency’s priorities to 2020.
+Some of the answers lie, perhaps surprisingly, in the Driving and Vehicle Licensing Agency’s strategic plan, which sets out the agency’s priorities to 2020.
 One of the key proposals in the document, published in March, is to create a hub for digital motoring to both solidify the agency’s shift towards online services and open up new possibilities across government.

 - DVLA chief executive Oliver Morley: 'Keeping people motivated will be 2017's biggest challenge'